aerium-network/aip/AIPs/aip-3.md

 - `*1`: Optional metadata field - can be omitted for privacy control
 - `*2`: Optional public link field - can be omitted to maintain content location privacy

+#### On‑chain Optional Metadata Layout (372 bytes)

+- Fixed slots in order: Title (100 bytes), Size (8 bytes, uint64 big‑endian),
+  ContentType (64 bytes), PublicLink (200 bytes).
+- If a field is omitted, its entire slot MUST be all zero bytes.
+- Strings: UTF‑8, NFC normalized, left‑justified, NUL (0x00) padded to slot size.
+  Truncate at the last complete code point that fits.
+- Size: uint64 big‑endian.
+- The total block is always present (372 bytes); omission is signaled by zeroed slots.

 ### Supported URL Formats

 The `PublicLink` field supports both centralized and decentralized storage: